bjornregnell/ubuntu-tweaks/outlook-as-PWA/README.md

 If you install MS Edge on Linux you can install Outlook as a PWA (progressive web app).

-One of the easiest ways to install MS Edge on Ubuntu is to use deb-get from here (which can also help you easilly install a bunch of other stuff such as MS Teams, Discord, vs code, google chrome, zoom, and many more):
+One of the easiest ways to install MS Edge on Ubuntu is to use deb-get from here (which can also help you easilly install a bunch of other useful things such as Discord, Spotify, VS Code, Google Chrome, Zoom, and many more apps not in the official Ubuntu repos):

 https://github.com/wimpysworld/deb-get